HomeAdvertisingIs Your Site Technically SEO-Proof?

 Success Story: A client’s e-commerce site had a CLS score of 0.4 (poor) because product images loaded without dimensions.
 After adding proper width and height attributes, CLS dropped to 0.05 (good), and their conversion rate increased by 23% within two weeks.

 Modern image formats like WebP and AVIF offer significantly better compression than traditional JPEG and PNG.
 WebP typically reduces file sizes by 25-35% without quality loss.
 AVIF is even better but has limited browser support.
-The key is implementing fallbacks for older browsers.
+The key is adding fallbacks for older browsers.

 Pro Tip: Use responsive images with the `srcset` attribute to serve different image sizes based on screen resolution.
 Why serve a 2000px image to someone on a 400px mobile screen?
 It’s wasteful and slow.

-CSS and JavaScript Minification
+CSS and JavaScript minification

 Quick Tip: Use a Content Delivery Network (CDN) to serve your static assets.
 CDNs cache your files on servers worldwide, reducing latency for users regardless of their location.
 It’s one of the easiest ways to improve global site speed.